core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * At Step 4, the proxy rather performs the following actions.

-  1. The proxy retrieves the value T' from the Multicast-Timeout Option, and does not remove the option.
+  1. The proxy retrieves the value T' from the Multicast-Timeout Option and does not remove the option.

   2. In case T' > 0, the proxy picks an amount of time T that it is fine to wait for before freeing up its local Token value to use with the next hop towards the origin servers.
 To this end, the proxy MUST follow what is defined at Step 2 of {{ssec-req-send-steps}} for the origin client, with the following differences.